Patient advocacy: Self-advocacy

-Communication skills, information seeking skills and problem solving skills were found to correlate with measures of a patients ability to advocate for themselves.
-Conceptualizations of the qualities have defined self-knowledge, communication skills, knowledge of rights, and leaderships as components of advocacy.
+Communication skills, information-seeking skills and problem-solving skills were found to correlate with measures of a patient's ability to advocate for themselves.
+Conceptualizations of the qualities have defined self-knowledge, communication skills, knowledge of rights, and leadership as components of advocacy.

-A number of interventions have been tried to improve patients effectiveness at advocating for themselves.
-Studies have found peer-led programs where an individual with a condition taught their interview skills where effective in improving self-advocacy.
-Writing interventions where people with conditions were taught to and practiced writing essays advocating for themselves were shown to improve self-advocacy.
+A number of interventions have been tried to improve patients' effectiveness at advocating for themselves.
+Studies have found peer-led programs where an individual with a condition is taught interview skills were effective in improving self-advocacy.
+Writing interventions, where people with conditions received training and practiced writing essays advocating for themselves, were shown to improve self-advocacy.

 Patient advocacy processes

-At a conceptual level patient advocacy consists of three processes: "valuing", "apprising" and "interceding".
-Valuing consists of understanding the patients unique attributes and desires.
+At a conceptual level patient advocacy consists of three processes: valuing, apprising and interceding.
+Valuing consists of understanding the patient's unique attributes and desires.
 Apprising consists of informing the patient and advising the patient.
-Interceding consists of interacting with processes to ensure that the patients unique attributes and desires are represented in these processes, and may include interceding in family interactions as well as healthcare processes.
+Interceding consists of interacting with processes to ensure that the patient's unique attributes and desires are represented in these processes, and may include interceding in family interactions as well as healthcare processes.